atee001/CUDA_JPEG/README.md

 The kernel block size is 8 x 8 therefore the hardware is underutilized as well as DRAM Burst.

-A better way to do this is to divide the image into 4 32 x 32 sub-images and compute the 8 x 8 DCT within a 32 x 32 sub image.
+A better way to do this is to divide the image into multiple 32 x 32 sub-images and compute the 8 x 8 DCT within a 32 x 32 sub image.
 Launch the kernel with 32 x 32 block size however indexing this would be harder.

 Kept facing indexing problems had to compare DCT and IDCT matrix multiplication results so I Had to Implement DCT and IDCT in Matlab to validate the results were correct.